Chlorophyll: Biosynthesis

-This converion forms an ester of the carboxylic acid group in chlorophyllide a with the 20-carbon diterpene alcohol phytol.
+This conversion forms an ester of the carboxylic acid group in chlorophyllide a with the 20-carbon diterpene alcohol phytol.
 Chlorophyll b is made by the same enzyme acting on chlorophyllide b.
 The same is known for chlorophyll d and f, both made from corresponding chlorophyllides ultimately made from chlorophyllide a.

 In Angiosperm plants, the later steps in the biosynthetic pathway are light-dependent.
 Such plants are pale (etiolated) if grown in darkness.
 Non-vascular plants and green algae have an additional light-independent enzyme and grow green even in darkness.

 Chlorophyll is bound to proteins.
 Protochlorophyllide, one of the biosynthetic intermediates, occurs mostly in the free form and, under light conditions, acts as a photosensitizer, forming free radicals, which can be toxic to the plant.
 Hence, plants regulate the amount of this chlorophyll precursor.
 In angiosperms, this regulation is achieved at the step of aminolevulinic acid (ALA), one of the intermediate compounds in the biosynthesis pathway.
 Plants that are fed by ALA accumulate high and toxic levels of protochlorophyllide; so do the mutants with a damaged regulatory system.